-After the adoption process is over, there are a number of things for new parents to keep in mind when raising an adopted child -- including what to watch for at key stages in the child's development, how to discuss adoption with the child, and how to deal with adoption-related issues that might arise at school.
+No one can ever be completely prepared to take on the responsibilities of parenthood, whether it be with a biological or adopted child.
+There are, however, a number of things for new parents to keep in mind when raising an adopted child.
+Some things adoptive parents should keep in mind include what to watch for at key stages in the child's development, how to discuss adoption with the child, and how to deal with adoption-related issues that might arise at school.

-If you are interested in adoption, the above information may not answer all of your questions.
+If you're interested in adoption, the information above may not answer all of your questions.
 Click on the links below for specific information on the following adoption-related topics:

 - Adoption and Same-Sex Couples

 - Single Parent Adoption

 - Adoption and Taxes